 If this resonates with you, not to worry.
 You are in good company.
 According to a study by the University of Scranton, only 8% of people who set resolutions, end up keeping them.
 I was pretty shocked when I learned about this.
 However, when I started to think about my own resolution success, I had a swift reality check.
 I was among the majority.
 That’s not to say I don’t achieve goals but specifically, when it comes to New Year’s resolutions, I’m not particularly successful.
 So I had to ask: Why do people fail when it comes to keeping New Year’s resolutions?

 1. You Can’t Just Flip a Switch

-The reason New Year’s resolutions are so different from other goals is that there is heightened awareness around this 1 day each year in which we have a chance to really start fresh.
-The danger of this heightened awareness is that we don’t really start to think about it until December and we think about it in a very aspirational way (as opposed to a practical).
-We envision ourselves waking up as entirely new people but the truth is: change doesn’t happen overnight and if we think about midnight December 31 being a Cinderella story fixed with a little sprinkling of fairy dust then we are doomed to be in for a quick path to failure.
+The reason New Year’s resolutions are so different from other goals is that there is heightened awareness around this one day each year in which we have a chance to hit restart.
+The danger of this heightened awareness is that we don’t really start to think about it until December.
+Additionally, we think about it in a very aspirational way.
+This is not very practical or realistic.
+We envision ourselves waking up as entirely new people but the truth is: change doesn’t happen overnight.
+We think about midnight on December 31st as being a Cinderella story – fixed with a little sprinkling of fairy dust.
+And of course anytime we operate outside of reality, we are doomed for failure.